STaRDoGG/tag-bag/readme.md

 ###1.
 A example tag cloud (with dynamic color and size)###
 ![A example tag cloud (with dynamic color and size)](http://s.wordpress.org/extend/plugins/simple-tags/screenshot-1.png)

-**2. Do you have a not yet tagged blog ?
-Edit mass tags options is perfect for you :** tag 20, 30 or 50 articles with autocompletion in one step !
+**2. Do you have a not yet tagged blog?
+Edit mass tags options is perfect for you :** tag 20, 30 or 50 articles with autocompletion in one step!
 ###2.
 Autotagging your content !###
 ![Autotagging your content !](http://s.wordpress.org/extend/plugins/simple-tags/screenshot-2.png)